Clone Saga: The third Clone Saga

 A third Clone Saga was published in mid-2021, starring Miles Morales instead of Peter Parker.
-The story arc ran from Miles Morales: Spider-Man issue #25 to #28, after being previously foreshadowed in issue #24, where Miles was kidnapped by a mysterious villainous known as Assessor to be used as a test subject for his cloning experiments.
+The story arc ran from Miles Morales: Spider-Man issue #25 to #28, after being previously foreshadowed in issue #24, where Miles was kidnapped by a mysterious villain known as Assessor to be used as a test subject for his cloning experiments.

 Assessor ends up creating three clones of Miles: Selim (a ruthless leader who wields a pair of daggers and appears identical to Miles, but changes his hairstyle to differentiate himself from him), Mindspinner (a deformed clone with six spider-like arms and six eyes with which he can disrupt people's minds, and who speaks in limited sentences), and Shift (a shape-shifting clone who not only also has Miles' default looks, but also inherited part of Miles' goodness).
 Miles eventually convinces Shift to reform and turn on his brothers, later inspiring Mindspinner to do the same.
 Left to fight Miles alone, Selim creates a massive Venom Blast that kills him, as well as Mindspinner, leaving Shift as the only surviving clone.

-During the "Miles Morales: Beyond" storyline, it is eventually revealed that the cloning of Miles was actually a set-up by the Beyond Corporation, the same company who made Ben Reilly's new Spider-Man suit, contracting the Slingers to work for them, imprisoning one of Spider-Man's former and current rogues, hiring supervillains, and attempt to kill Peter Parker, Miles, and Ben should the latter defect from the company.
+During the "Beyond" storyline, it is revealed that the cloning of Miles was actually a set-up by the Beyond Corporation, the same company who made Ben Reilly's new Spider-Man suit, contracting the Slingers to work for them, imprisoning one of Spider-Man's former and current rogues, hiring supervillains, and attempting to kill Peter Parker, Miles, and Ben should the latter defect from the company.